torchtarget/ha_satel_integra_enh/README.md

-# Home Assistant Satel Integra Custom Component
+# Satel Integra Enhanced for Home Assistant

-Custom component for Home Assistant to integrate with Satel Integra alarm systems.
+Enhanced custom component for Home Assistant to integrate with Satel Integra alarm systems.

 ## About

-This custom component is based on the official Home Assistant Satel Integra integration with plans to add encryption support and additional protocol features.
+This is an enhanced version of the Satel Integra integration, based on the official Home Assistant component.
+It adds encryption support and additional protocol features not available in the official integration.

 ## Current Status